Publications and Submissions

 The Journal publishes original articles in English and French on a wide range of topics in ethnomusicology, traditional music research, and popular music studies.
 The Journal welcomes articles on music in Canadian contexts as well as music in global and transnational contexts.
 The Journal also publishes reviews of books, and sound and visual recordings.
 Please contact the Editor about submitting reviews.

-The Review Editors are Marie-Christine Parent (French), Eric Smialek (popular music), and Glenn Patterson (ethnomusicology/traditional music).
+The Review Editors are Marie-Christine Parent (French), Eric Smialek (popular music), and Kate Alexander (ethnomusicology/traditional music).
 Although unsolicited reviews are not accepted, suggestions for items to review (including books, films, and websites) are.
 For guidelines on how to write an academic review, please consult Wendy Belcher’s Writing the Academic Book Review.

 Vol 45/1-2 (2018): Special Issue (double): Ecologies, eds.
 Aaron Allen and Jeff Todd Titon